• Home

 Universal, sustainable

-Most provinces in Canada have some form of a school food program (breakfast, snack and to a lesser degree lunch), but the type of program and quality of food served varies across the country.
+Most provinces in Canada have some form of a school food program (breakfast, snack, and, to a lesser degree, lunch), but the type of program and quality of food served vary across the country.
 Existing programs largely rely on charitable funding because if there is any provincial and municipal support, it often only covers a fraction of the cost.

 1. Universal and offered to all students at no cost or subsidized cost, and administered in a non-stigmatizing manner.

-2. Health Promoting thereby focused on providing whole foods, specifically vegetables, and fruits.
+2. Health Promotion focuses on providing whole foods, specifically vegetables and fruits.

 3. Respectful of local conditions and needs, serving culturally appropriate foods.